awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-cli.md

 **To create a secure string parameter using the AWS CLI**

-1. Execute one of the following commands to create a parameter that uses the `SecureString` datatype\.
+1. Run one of the following commands to create a parameter that uses the `SecureString` datatype\.

    **Create a secure string parameter that uses a customer managed customer master key \(CMK\)**